top of page

 4. Stress Management

-• Adrenal Support: Adaptogenic herbs like ashwagandha, rhodiola, and holy basil can support adrenal function and reduce stress.
+• Adrenal Support: Use adaptogens like ashwagandha, rhodiola, or holy basil to support adrenal function and mitigate stress-related inflammation.

 5. Detoxification

-• Toxin Reduction: Reduce exposure to environmental toxins such as pesticides, BPA, and heavy metals.
+• Toxin Reduction: Minimize exposure to pesticides, BPA, and heavy metals, which can trigger autoimmunity and neuroinflammation.

 6. Targeted Supplementation

-• Omega-3 Fatty Acids: These have anti-inflammatory properties and can support overall immune health.
+• Omega-3 Fatty Acids: Anti-inflammatory properties support immune and neurological health.

 7. Hormone Replacement Therapy